MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/web-application-availability-monitoring-template.md

 ## Scenarios

-Use the  **Web Application Availability Monitoring**  template in scenarios where you've to monitor web-based applications from different locations to see if they are working according to certain requirements, which you can specify.
+Use the  **Web Application Availability Monitoring**  template in scenarios where you've to monitor web-based applications from different locations to see if they're working according to certain requirements, which you can specify.

 ## Internal locations